Alternative assessments in response to COVID-19:

 Engineers Australia: EA Connect

 EA Connect is a free service for student and graduate members of Engineers Australia.
-It promotes work placement opportunities suitable for all training levels in one secure and exclusive location.
+It promotes internship opportunities suitable for all training levels in one secure and exclusive location.
 Search by location and engineering discipline to find the right match for you.
 Opportunities are constantly updated, so be sure to check back regularly.

 If you're already a member, log in and view the latest opportunities.
 Alternatively, sign up for free membership using the student online application system.
 As soon as your application is processed you'll be able to log in to EA Connect.
 Plus, you can browse the member site to access a range of information and resources to help guide your career.